AsheraCordova/Core/README.md

 modelOptionTextPath	| When a dynamic list populated from model, modelOptionTextPath sets the path of the description in the model. modelOptionValuePath	| When a dynamic list populated from model, modelOptionValuePath sets the path of the value in the model.

+### android.webkit.WebView
+Widget which adds displaying simple staic html pages.

+Name                	| Description
+-------------       	| -------------
+onPageFinished		| Handler which is called when the webview has loaded the page. onPageStarted		| Handler which is called when the webview has is about to load the page. onReceivedError		| Handler which is called when the webview has failed to load the page. swtExpectedResponseText	| SWT webview requires a response text to be configured so that when the webview fails to load, it can compare the text and call the appropriate handler.